Sviatko124/Database-Management-Tool/README.md

 Just run:
 `dbtool`

 You will be greeted with a simple interface.
 Upon first launch, a database will be created in your home directory under .dbt/dbt.db.
 To start creating notes, just begin adding them by selecting the "Add entry" option.
-By the way, make sure to pick easy to remember keywords for your entries, so that you can find what you're looking for easily.